In oil price war, Saudi's biggest rival is next door

 Last week, Saudi Arabia sharply cut its official oil prices for Asian customers in November, in the clearest sign yet that it is competing harder for crude market share.

-By the end of this week, Kuwait and Iraq are likely to cut their November prices by at least 70 cents from October, keeping pace with the drop in Arab Medium.
-That would be their lowest since January 2009, according to Reuters data, although some Asian buyers are calling for a bigger price cut for Kuwaiti oil.
+By the end of this week, Kuwait and Iraq are likely to cut their November prices by at least 70 cents from October, keeping pace with the drop in Arab Medium, although some Asian buyers are calling for a bigger price cut for Kuwaiti oil.

 "Kuwaiti crude is always expensive so it should be lower a bit more.
 Arab Medium minus 60-70 cents is a good price, I think," a trader with a North Asian refiner said.